keygen-sh/keygen-api/README.md

 Keygen EE comes with dedicated support, as well as enterprise-grade features like request logs, audit logs, permissions, environments, and more.

-I built Keygen to make software licensing accessible to everyone.
+We built Keygen to make software licensing accessible to everyone.

 ## Managed hosting with Keygen Cloud